A classic Korean noodle stir-fry, Japchae is a colorful dish featuring sweet potato (or glass) noodles and a variety of bright vegetables.

 Japchae (Korean Sweet Potato Noodles with Meat and Vegetables)

-- 4 ounces beef, such as tenderloin, striploin or ribeye (or pork shoulder), cut into 1/4-inch wide and 2 1/2-inch long strips
+- 4 ounces beef, such as tenderloin, strip loin or ribeye cut into ¼-inch wide and 2 ½-inch long strips

-- 2 large dried shiitake mushrooms soaked in warm water for 2 to 3 hours or in cool water overnight, stems discarded and caps cut into thin strips
+- 2 large dried shiitake mushrooms soaked in warm water 2 to 3 hours or in cool water overnight, stems discarded, caps cut into thin strips

 - 2 garlic cloves minced